Oli McBurnie

-Oliver Robert McBurnie (born 4 June 1996) is a professional footballer who plays as a striker for club Hull City.
+Oliver Robert McBurnie (born 4 June 1996) is a professional footballer who plays as a striker for club Hull City and the Scotland national football team.

 After playing youth football for Leeds United, McBurnie began his career with Bradford City, spending two loan spells at Chester.
 He later signed for Swansea City, spending time on loan at Newport County, Bristol Rovers and Barnsley.

 Born in England to Scottish parents, he represents Scotland at international level, making his senior debut in March 2018.
+He won 16 caps between then and 2021, but then went five years without being selected.
+He was recalled in September 2026.

 Early life

 McBurnie was born in Leeds, West Yorkshire.
 He grew up in the suburb of Garforth, attending Garforth Academy.
 He still lived in Garforth as of July 2020.

 Club career

 Bradford City

-McBurnie started at Leeds United's academy from a young age, playing with the likes of Lewie Coyle and Tyler Denton in the youth setup, before he was released at under 14s level.
+McBurnie started at Leeds United's academy from a young age, playing with the likes of Lewie Coyle and Tyler Denton in the youth setup, before he was released at under-14s level.
 He joined Bradford City's academy, but played for Manchester United in the 2013 Milk Cup.

 McBurnie was given a three-year professional contract by Bradford on 23 August 2013.
 In November 2013, Bradford City manager Phil Parkinson stated that he was considering involving McBurnie with the club's first team squad.
 He made his professional debut on 9 November 2013, in the FA Cup, appearing as a substitute.
 He later spoke about his desire for further first-team action, and made his first senior start on 26 December 2013, at the age of 17.

 He was offered a new contract by the club at the end of the 2013–14 season.
 McBurnie later spoke about his first season as a professional, describing it as "ridiculous."
 He also spoke about his excitement ahead of the 2014–15 season.
-In September 2014 manager Phil Parkinson told McBurnie to "step up to the plate" and make the most of the first-team appearances he was making following an injury to regular started James Hanson.
-In October 2014 Parkinson hinted that McBurnie would be sent out on loan.
+In September 2014, Parkinson told McBurnie to "step up to the plate" and make the most of the first-team appearances he was making following an injury to regular starter James Hanson.
+In October 2014, Parkinson hinted that McBurnie would be sent out on loan.

 McBurnie joined Chester on a one-month loan deal on 22 January 2015.
-He was recalled early, returning to Bradford on 20 February following injuries to first-team players.
-Manager Phil Parkinson thought the loan spell had been beneficial to McBurnie's development.
+He was recalled early, returning to Bradford on 20 February following injuries to several first-team players.
+Parkinson thought the loan spell had been beneficial to McBurnie's development.
 He re-joined Chester on loan on 6 March.